gemrb/gemrb.github.io/Install.md

 The quickest way, without any configuration, is to **just run GemRB** without any parameters.
 It will run the demo if it can't find any other game data.
 So make sure you haven't unpacked it in a game dir and voilà!

+If you're getting the demo instead of the game you want to play, this is a clear sign that GemRB wasn't told where to find that game.
+Recheck that you're running it as described above and if any configuration files are involved, that they are either passed to the binary directly or are appropriately named in one of the standard search paths.